MohamedMedhat21/Icicles/README.md

 # Icicles
-It is a game in which the player is trying to avoid the icicles that are falling on him. this game is totally inspired by Udacity 2D Game Development with libGDX.
+It is a game in which the player is trying to avoid the icicles that are falling on him.

+this game is totally inspired by Udacity 2D Game Development with libGDX Course and it was made for learning LibGDX.

 course link : https://classroom.udacity.com/courses/ud405